nuls-io/NIPs/NIPs/NIP2_NULS Community Constitution(Last call).md

 NULS community philosophy: share, inherit, grow, innovate

 **The following rules will be based on the NULS development consensus governance module.
-The Board of Directors and Ambassadors will be appointed by a vote within the NULS core team before consensus governance module is set in motion.**
+The Council members and Ambassadors will be appointed by a vote within the NULS core team before consensus governance module is set in motion.**